pyconau/2019.pycon-au.org/_pages/lightning-talks.md

  * A sales pitch
  * A job advertisement.

+Our lightning talks are recorded and uploaded to YouTube.
 The recordings from last year's lightning talks can be found here: [Saturday](https://youtu.be/BmWLhVMWC9I), [Sunday](https://www.youtube.com/watch?v=rNkbmu4e3MA).
 Even more videos are [available at this link](https://www.youtube.com/user/PyConAU/search?query=lightning)

 ### When do I submit my talk idea?